-The group meetings, which will include a combination of large and small group work, will give the participants a chance to hear a range of viewpoints and experiences and to reflect on their experiences working in pairs.
+The small group meetings will give the participants a chance to hear a range of viewpoints on a variety of subjects related to the learning objectives.

 The other dates are for residents to meet 1-on-1 with their advisors to explore the learning objectives in greater depth.

 - What does recovery mean?
 How does it happen?
 What are the critical ingredients?